openstream/woocommerce-runmyaccounts/README.md

 ### Can I use this plugin without WooCommerce?

-No. WooCommerce Run My Accounts requires WooCommerce to provide all features.
+No. Run my Accounts for WooCommerce requires WooCommerce to provide all features.

 ### Do I need a paid account with Run My Accounts?